ryansheehy0/Cheat_Sheets/Bug_Bounties/bug_bounties.md

 - Testing for vulnerabilities should not degrade, damage, or destroy(No DDOS)
 - Report vulnerabilities without any conditions attached
 - Do not share any vulnerabilities to 3rd parties

+- Production servers are off-limits.

+- Certain links are out of scope
+- System downtime is not permitted under any circumstances.
+  - Any form of DDoS or DoS is prohibited.
+  - Use of any harmful malware is prohibited; this includes ransomware and other variations
+- Exfiltration of Personal Identifiable Information(PII) is prohibited.

 ## [Links](#table-of-contents)
 - https://www.hackerone.com/